Rebirth Year Eleven

 When deadly alien plant monsters invade Earth, releasing spore dust that causes people to become completely uninhibited and honest, the Justice League is on the case but spread thin.
 Batman sends Nightwing to Key West, Florida to deal with some of the alien plants.
 As luck would have it, Nightwing is forced to team up with Starfire.
 Awkwardness immediately ensues as Nightwing and Starfire broke up not long ago, and they haven’t had any closure.
 As they fight the plants, they get dosed with more and more spore dust, which pushes them to have an open (and pointed) conversation about the deterioration of their relationship.
 After hashing it out and defeating a mother plant, Nightwing and Starfire find mutual respect for each other’s decisions.
 With this newfound connection, the exes nearly succumb to the temptation of a kiss, but they ultimately go their separate ways.

-–REFERENCE: In Titans Vol. 3 Annual #1, Justice League of America Vol. 5 #21, Justice League Vol. 4 #1Wonder Woman Vol. 5 #52, and The Green Lantern #3—originally told in JLA #36-41 (“WORLD WAR III”).
+–REFERENCE: In Titans Vol. 3 Annual #1, Justice League of America Vol. 5 #21, Justice League Vol. 4 #1Wonder Woman Vol. 5 #52, The Green Lantern #3, and Absolute Power #3—originally told in JLA #36-41 (“WORLD WAR III”).
 Aztek becomes the newest member of the Justice League.
 Lex Luthor forms the latest incarnation of the Injustice Gang, which features himself, Prometheus, General Wade Eiling, and Queen Bee (Zazzala).
 Batman defeats Prometheus in one-on-one combat.
 The Dark Knight then joins the JL to ward off the threat of that planet-sized cosmic being known as Mageddon.
 After Aztek is killed by Mageddon, all the superheroes join together—along with angels that come down from the Heavens—to stand against the cosmic monster.
 Using Amazonian tech, Animal Man assembles a gigantic Purple Ray that temporarily endows every single human being on Earth with metahuman powers, thus allowing all of humanity to save itself.
 Thousands die, but billions are saved.
 As usual, Luthor is able to distance himself from any illegalities following this affair.
+Afterward, the JL mourns the loss of Aztek and places his helmet on display in their trophy room/armory.

 –REFERENCE: In Justice League Dark Vol. 2 #1 and Batman Vol. 3 Annual #4.
 Originally told in JLA: A League of One.
 A medieval dragon called Drakul Karfang is revived, immediately beginning a reign of terror all over Europe.
 The Justice League defeats Drakul Karfang and keeps his skeleton as a trophy.